azpha/project-zomboid-rcon/README.md

 // All valid commands are provided in the zomboid.ZomboidCommands enum
-// Run commands using the .send() function on the zomboid class zomboid.send(zomboid.ZomboidCommands.GRANT_ADMIN, "Alex") // granting admin to Alex
+// Run commands using the .send() function on the zomboid class zomboid.send(ZomboidCommands.GRANT_ADMIN, "Alex") // granting admin to Alex

 // More than 1 argument?
-Supply in the same string! zomboid.send(zomboid.ZomboidCommands.ADD_ITEM, "Alex Base.Tshirt_CamoUrban")
+Supply in the same string! zomboid.send(ZomboidCommands.ADD_ITEM, "Alex Base.Tshirt_CamoUrban")

 // Disconnect using the .disconnect() function zomboid.disconnect()